austnbell/FederatedLearningHealthcare/README.md

 # FederatedLearningHealthcare

-Using Federated Learning in the Healthcare industry.
+Federated Learning in the Healthcare industry.

 Code used for blog found here:

+Introduction to federated learning:

+Text Summarization and Federated Learning: